NotARoomba/SimpleFlightController/GUIDE.md

 - Can store data even when powered off
 - ~~Can be powered by a battery~~

 After choosing servos, we need to know how to control them.
-Most hobby servos use `PWM (Pulse Width Modulation)` - a method of control where the microcontroller sends rapid on/off pulses, and the pulse width (duration) determines the servo's position.
+Most hobby servos use `PWM (Pulse Width Modulation)`—a method of control where the microcontroller sends rapid on/off pulses, and the pulse width (duration) determines the servo's position.

 ![Servo PWM Signal](assets/servo-pwm-50hz.png)